Find out which business and computing courses include work placement as part of its syllabus below.

 Students enrolled in one of the below programmes can complete a placement year between the second and third (taught) years of the course:

 The work placement is a formal and academically accredited element of the degree programme, is graded and worth 60 credits.
-Those students who successfully complete the placement module graduate with a 4ghghg year 240 credit award rather than a 3 year 180 credit award.
-The placement commences in September for a minimum of 8 months or 33 weeks.
+Those students who successfully complete the placement module graduate with a 4year 240 credit award rather than a 3 year 180 credit award.
+Officially the placement is due to commence in September for a minimum of 8 months or 33 weeks.
+Students can start the placement earlier (from June) and complete an 11-12 month placement if both parties are in agreement.
 Students return to their fourth and final year the following September.

 *Students can start the placement earlier (from June) and remain in employment until the following September if both parties are in agreement.

 Undergraduate students studying the below courses will undertake a compulsory 30 credit work placement in the second semester of their third year:

 The placement commences in January/February for 6 months minimum (full-time) and students return to their 4th and final year in September.
 Students may be available to remain in employment until September if both parties are in agreement.